maxchampoux/KYC_Automation/README.md

 # KYC_Automation
-API &amp; Webhook to automate the KYC process of iBanFirst
+API &amp; Webhook to automate the KYC process of iBanFirst.

 ## Routes ##